-Penalties No. Examination Irregularity Penalty 1.
+No. Examination Irregularity Penalty 1.
 Cheating before the examination, which mostly involves leakage.
-Examination is said to have leaked if its contents or any part of it is disclosed prior to taking the examination. (i) Nullification of the candidate's examination results at the level of study, or (ii) Discontinuation from studies for a period of six (6) Semesters or both of them.
+Examination is said to have leaked if its contents or any part of it is disclosed prior to taking the examination. (i) Nullification of the candidate's examination results at the level of study, or (ii) Discontinuation from studies for a period depending on the level of study, or (iii) Both of them.
 2. Cheating during marking.
 Marker malpractice is deliberate alteration of mark designed to inflate or deflate a candidate's original mark.
-This can be initiated by examination officials, by students making contact with markers, or markers making contact with students (i) Nullification of the candidate's examination results at the level of study or (ii) Discontinuation from studies for a period of six (6) Semesters or both of them.
-3. Cheating during the examination which involves acts like impersonation, carrying unauthorized materials like mobile phones and the likes as described under section 2.11.3 of this prospectus, external assistance, smuggling of foreign materials, access to foreign materials, copying, collusion, intimidation and substitution of scripts. (i) Nullification of the candidate's examination results at the level of study, and (ii) Discontinuation from studies for a period of six (6) Semesters.
-4. Attempting to copy or to make references to unauthorized materials in the examination room (i) Nullification of the candidate's examination results at the level of study, and (ii) Discontinuation from studies for a period of six (6) Semesters.
-5. Communicating with other students, either verbally or through other means, during the examination without permission from the invigilator (i) Nullification of the candidate's examination results at the level of study, or (ii) Discontinuation from studies for a period of six (6) Semesters or both of
+This can be initiated by examination officials, by students making contact with markers, or markers making contact with students (i) Nullification of the candidate's examination results at the level of study, or (ii) Discontinuation from studies for a period depending on the level of study or both of them.
+3. Cheating during the examination which involves acts like impersonation, carrying unauthorized materials like mobile phones and the likes as described under section 2.11.3 of this prospectus, external assistance, smuggling of foreign materials, access to foreign materials, copying, collusion, intimidation and substitution of scripts. (i) Nullification of the candidate's examination results at the level of study, or (ii) Discontinuation from studies for a period depending on the level of study, or (iii) Both of them.
+4. Attempting to copy or to make references to unauthorized materials in the examination room (i) Nullification of the candidate's examination results at the level of study, and (ii) Discontinuation from studies for a period depending on the level of study.